Kevin had Captained the Under Twelve team to victory. Football was the centre of his being. He selected Kingston College which had a celebrated team.

 Although she tried and tried again, the insults, the denigration was too much.

-Anita now watched the clock, then moved into 'stealing' time off work, until she was actually working five hours a day.
+Anita turned from being a dedicated, hard worker, to watching the clock.
+She then moved into 'stealing' time off work, a few minutes here, a few there, until she was actually working five hours a day.

-She left the job and sat home, doing part time stints here and there, no longer interested in work, just pay.
+She despised her boss.
+She began to screw up everything she possibly could so that he would get the blame.
+Then walked off the job and sat home, doing part time stints here and there, no longer interested in work, just pay.

 When someone is demotivated, they stop.